Tummy Tuck Surgery Specialist

 Medical insurance does not usually provide coverage of an elective cosmetic tummy tuck.
 The fact that there may be a rectus diastasis (which is not a hernia) does not qualify as a medical problem as there is no defect in the abdominal wall.
 In circumstances where a large abdominal pannus hangs onto the upper thighs (after weight loss for example), has a documented medical history of recurrent skin infections in the underlying skin fold, and one is within 30% of their ideal body weight, insurance may provide coverage for an abdominal panniculectomy procedure to obtain medical relief of the skin fold problems.

-To help his tummy tuck patients achieve a more refined appearance, Indianapolis plastic surgery specialist, Dr. Barry Eppley, may use a variety of procedures to help his Indianapolis liposuction surgery and mommy makeover patients remove stubborn fat deposits.
+To help his tummy tuck patients achieve a more refined appearance, Dr. Barry Eppley may use a variety of procedures to help his liposuction surgery and mommy makeover patients remove stubborn fat deposits.

 Tummy Tuck – Before Surgery